Possibility007/Pear-Dataset/README.md

 ## Directory Structure
 pear-fruit-dataset/
 ├─ images/   # All pear fruit images
 ├─ LICENSE   # CC BY 4.0 license
 └─ README.md

-Total images: .JGP/.HEIC   810/655
+## Total Images
+- JPG: 810
+- HEIC: 655

 ## License
-This dataset is licensed under [CC BY 4.0](LICENSE) You are free to use, share, and adapt it as long as you give appropriate credit.
+This dataset is licensed under [CC BY 4.0](LICENSE).
+You are free to use, share, and adapt it as long as you give appropriate credit.